dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/helm/index.md

 **Default Pool CIDR**

-By default, {{ site.prodname }} creates an IPv4 Pool with CIDR `192.168.0.0/16` when it launches.
+By default, {{ site.tseeprodname }} creates an IPv4 Pool with CIDR `192.168.0.0/16` when it launches.
 To change this CIDR:

 ```yaml
 initialPool: